-93% of Californians are being affected by drought, and in just one year, 9,000 wildfires burned 1.2 million acres of our state.
+93% of Californians are being affected by drought, and in just one year, 4 million acres have burned in our state.
 Why is this happening year after year?
 Why have summer and fall become seasons of smoky skies, emergency evacuations, and peril for all of our families?
 Certainly, climate change is at work, but why are we so especially vulnerable to these traumatic runaway fires?

 The cause may seem so small, so easy to overlook, it may even be hard to believe at first: What’s happened to California is that it’s gone dry, because we’ve lost our beavers.

 Talk to an elder in the California countryside and they will likely be able to point out a dry creek to you where they fished year-round or nearly-year-round as a child.
 The creek will have had trout, or even salmon in it.

 Within living memory, California was wetter and less prone to burning.
 But, we need to go a bit further back than that to imagine this land before subsequent waves of fur trappers, miners and government policies almost entirely removed the great managers who were responsible for shaping and maintaining the majority of this region’s waterways.